 Our collection team works on various projects which has preserve New Zealand's history and protect national treasures.
 If you would like to support one of these projects, visit our corporate partnership or donation and bequests pages.
 We currently have the following important projects underway:

-The Museum plans to demonstrate this significant artefact on a regular basis as soon as the MOTAT boiler has undergone its annual survey which requires it to be closed for a month.
+The Museum plans to demonstrate this significant artefact on a regular basis as soon as possible.

 While they were here, the Powerhouse conservators also had the chance to share their specialised knowledge with the MOTAT Team and give input into a maintenance and operating manual to ensure the smooth operation of the engine going forward.

 Watch this space for details of when the Beam Engine can next be seen in action.

 As part of a regular collection review, MOTAT was advised that hazardous materials in K900 could become exposed over time.
 In order to avoid this risk, we have moved the locomotive under the guidance of Golder Associates and Alpha Demolition, to our workshop so that it can be thoroughly cleaned and preserved.

 The health and safety of our visitors, team members and environment is of utmost importance to MOTAT.
 If you have any questions regarding the relocation of K900, please contact us through the website or call us on Freecall 0800 668 2869, Phone +64 9 815 5800.

 The first stage of a New Zealand Lottery funded project to digitise Walsh Memorial Collections is nearing completion.
 A two year Lottery grant has enabled the MOTAT Library to make a crucial start on digitisation as part of a collections management programme.
 This will improve the documentation, preservation and access of paper based items in the care of the library.